 Architecture lovers enjoy the Cite de l'architecture, a rich museum devoted to France's monuments, allowing a journey through space and time.
 Web site.
 Nice affordable cafe with a view (Cafe Carlu).
 The Musee de l'Homme Anthropology Museum is also quite interesting.
 Web site.

-Replacing a first controversial Trocadero Palace dating from 1878, the Palais de Chaillot was built in 1937 by architects Carlu, Boileau and Azema.
-It was one of the highlights of the 1937 Paris International Exhibition (picture).
-Two years before World War Two broke out, this World Exhibition, the last in Paris until today, was the dramatic stage of a prestige showdown between the USSR and Nazi Germany (picture).
+Replacing the controversial Palais du Trocadéro built in 1878, the Palais de Chaillot was built in 1937 by architects Carlu, Boileau and Azema.
+It was one of the highlights of the 1937 Paris International Exhibition.
+Two years before World War Two broke out, this World Exhibition, the last in Paris until today, was the dramatic stage of a prestige showdown between the USSR and Nazi Germany.